opencomputeproject/SAI/doc/SAI-Proposal-versioning.md

 Requirements
 ------------
-Provide a mechanism for vendors to find the current version of SAI headers at compile time.
+Provide a mechanism for vendors to find the current version of SAI headers at compile time and run time.

 Today, if a vendor wants to support multiple versions of SAI,